 Director Darici’s Message

-We are pleased to share with you the website of the Center for Women’s and Gender Studies (CWGS).
-Our center continues to excel in research, teaching, and engagement within FIU and the South Florida community.
-Women’s and Gender Studies also showed strong leadership in laying the groundwork for a new university-wide office that will address issues on the advancement of women, diversity, equity and inclusion.
+We are pleased to share with you the accomplishments of the Center for Women’s and Gender Studies (CWGS).
+Our center continues to excel in research, teaching and engagement within FIU and the South Florida community.
+Women’s and Gender Studies continues to show strong leadership in the advancement of women, diversity, equity and LGBTQ+ visibility.

-Lastly, for their commitment, advocacy, and efforts, I would like to express my deep gratitude and appreciation to all the faculty, staff and community activists whose contributions and hard work have made this an excellent year for the center, FIU students and the larger FIU community.
+Lastly, for their commitment, advocacy and efforts, I would like to express my deep gratitude and appreciation to all faculty, staff and community activists whose contributions and hard work have made this an excellent year for the center, FIU students and the larger FIU community.

 Director, Center for Women's and Gender Studies